top of page

 ree

-At this point in the day, we still had two more spots we wanted to make before arriving in Duluth for the evening (and we had dinner reservations), so we only took a few photos from the road within the state park and then were on our way yet again!
+At this point in the day however, we still had two more places we wanted to make before arriving in Duluth for the evening (and we had dinner reservations), so we only took a few photos from the road within the state park and then were on our way yet again!

 ree